Six Fascinating Lesbians in History

 History is full of examples of presumed homosexuals who played a major role in the events of their times.
 Anglo-American history is no exception.
 I say "presumed" because it is often difficult to say with certainty whether or not a historical figure was gay.
 Obviously, in most times and places past, homosexuality has been frowned upon to say the least, forcing these brave individuals to attempt to hide who they were.
 Therefore, it can be difficult to uncover the clues left behind to determine their sexual orientation.
 But there are often hints to be considered, and sometimes these can paint a picture that leaves little doubt that the individual in question was indeed gay.

-Here we will explore the lives of five such famous women from the history of the United States and Britain, and attempt to answer the question: were they or weren't they?
+Here we will explore the lives of six such famous women from the history of the United States and Britain, and attempt to answer the question: were they or weren't they?

 Florence Nightingale (1820-1910)

 Known as the founder of modern nursing, British born Florence Nightingale was a woman of great faith and devotion to God.
 She believed that God had called her to care for the sick, and was among the first to view sanitary standards as vital in caring for the ill and injured.
 Since the microbe was at that time unknown, people did not fully understand the importance of keeping a wound clean, for example, and little attempt was made at sterilization or even to wash hands prior to Nightingale's influence.

 Florence was a rebel in her time for sure, as she came from an aristocratic family where she was expected to make a good marriage and settle down to have children.
 Caring for the sick at that time was viewed as a lowly occupation, and her parents were horrified when she announced that God had called her to such service.